 Short Everest Base Camp Trek: 10 Days

-The Rapid EBC Trekking is one of the shortest ways that you could reach safely, following the walking trailhead navigation gradually, adapting your body to high elevations, yet covering every highlighted aspect of the Khumbu region, just like standard ones.
-This short Everest Trek basically fits those who have prior experience of what high altitude adventure is supposed to be like, and have a proper physical fitness level, seriously.
+The Rapid EBC Trekking is one of the shortest ways to reach safely, following the walking trailhead navigation gradually, adapting your body to high elevations, while covering every highlighted aspect of the Khumbu region, just like the standard ones.
+This short Everest Trek is ideally suited for those who have prior experience with high-altitude adventure and possess a proper physical fitness level.
 The Rapid trek to Everest Base Camp is a dream-come-true trek in the Himalayas, perfect for those who want a budget hike and want to feel the sense of accomplishment of attaining such a great height of over 5500 meters, almost.
 Even though it is a short trip (shorter version), it promises to cover every highlighted corner of the Khumbu region, without missing anything out!

 Route: Kathmandu → Lukla → Phakding → Namche Bazaar → Tengboche → Lobuche → Gorakshep → Kala Patthar → Pheriche → Namche Bazaar → Kathmandu